KishiCodes/Amazon-Product-Review-Analysis/README.md

 ###  14. Identify the top 5 products in terms of rating and number of reviews combined.
 ![image](https://github.com/user-attachments/assets/5abf6808-0d1d-42f1-9c2b-90932eb27848)
 ##  Dashboard Preview
 After cleaning the data and answering key business questions, I created a dashboard in Excel to visualize the insights in a clear and interactive way.
+Below is a screenshot of the final dashboard, split into two views for clarity: